GuanhuaWang/SystemPaper/gpu.md

 ### color step to verify edge consistency

+Color step (NP-hard, thus using greedy method):

-Color step: satisfy edge consistency model using vertex coloring.
-Assign color to each vertex such taht no adjacent vetices share same color.
+1. edge consistency => Assign color to each vertex such taht no adjacent vetices share same color.

+2. Full consistency => no vertex share same color as any of its distance two neighbors.

+3. Vertex consistency => all vertics in one color.

 After color step. we can synchronously executing all vertices with same color.